Reciprocity

 This list of measures refers only to the discretionary recognition of CCyB rates by the Bank.
 This list does not include rates recognised under the framework of mandatory recognition of CCyB rates up to 2.5% set by the designated authorities of other European Member States under the CRD/CRR legislative framework.
 The following relate to the CCyB rates recognised by the Bank:

-With regard to the latter, the Bank identified the United Kingdom, United Arab Emirates and United States of America as material third countries for Malta for the period Q2 2023 till Q2 2024.
+With regard to the latter, the Bank identified the United Kingdom and the United Arab Emirates as material third countries for Malta for the period Q2 2025 till Q2 2026.
 In accordance with ESRB Recommendation 2015/1, the Bank concluded that the CCyB rates set for the afore-mentioned third countries by their respective authorities are appropriate.
 The ESRB and the banks operating domestically, have been notified accordingly.